picotech/picosdk-c-wrappers/README.md

 *Windows*, *Excel and Visual Basic for Applications*, and *Visual Studio* are registered trademarks of Microsoft Corporation.

-*Mac* and *OS X* are registered trademarks of Apple, Inc.
+*macOS* is a registered trademark of Apple Inc.

 *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Copyright © 2006-2017 Pico Technology Ltd. All rights reserved.
+Copyright © 2006-2018 Pico Technology Ltd. All rights reserved.